-Is it given in two separate shots?
+Is it given in separate shots?
 How far apart?

-I’m a patient at Henry Ford – can my child get vaccinated there?
+I’m a patient at Henry Ford Health – can my child get vaccinated there?

 As long as your child is also a patient, they can be vaccinated at one of our Pediatric or Family Medicine centers.
-If you are a patient but your child is not, they cannot be vaccinated at Henry Ford.
+If you are a patient but your child is not, they cannot be vaccinated at Henry Ford Health.

 Do I need to ask my child’s doctor if it’s ok to receive the vaccine?

 If your child does not have any specific health concerns, you may schedule an appointment without talking to your child’s doctor.
-If your child has health concerns that are not answered in these FAQs, please call your pediatrician’s office to discuss the best option for your child.
+If you have concerns or questions that are not answered in these FAQs, please call your pediatrician’s or family doctor’s office.

-If your child does experience side effects after vaccination, you can give them Tylenol.
+If your child experiences side effects after vaccination, you can give them Tylenol.
 But don’t give it to them before vaccination—only after, and only if they experience pain—as it could blunt the immune response.

 COVID-19 doesn’t affect young children like it does adults.
 Why should my child get vaccinated?